 Cloud has become the default choice for many organisations when they decide to build a data platform or modernise their existing ones.
-Cloud data platforms are so ubiquitous nowadays that even those with who used to emphasise on imaginary terms such as “vendor lock-in” can’t defend building an on-premise platform from scratch anymore.
+Cloud data platforms are so ubiquitous nowadays that even those who used to emphasise on imaginary terms such as “vendor lock-in” can’t defend building an on-premise platform from scratch anymore.

 But not all cloud platforms are equal.
 Moving to cloud offers a chance to reset and if you’re provisioning 10s of VMs and installing the same software (databases, web applications, firewalls, etc.) on them, you’re doing cloud wrong.
 The main benefits of moving to cloud are lowering the cost and freeing up resources in operations teams (who take care of day to day activities such as installing and upgrading software, patching servers and replacing stale hardware), as well as the higher level of business agility that comes as a result of being able to deliver and respond to changes in the market faster.
 That’s why many organisations are on the journey to upgrade their tech stacks to cloud-native and serverless services.
 (I’m going to refer to all cloud services that do not need provisioning of VMs as serverless, including FaaS, PaaS, and SaaS service offerings)